 First the customer computes the potential value of each business goal.
 In the example, the customer has computed the potential value for a period of 5 years.
 As an example, efficient support of the tasks might save each employee an hour a day.
 This estimate is based on observations of clinicians at work.
-As an example, clinicians today have to log into several systems for each patient and take paper notes to get an overview.
+Clinicians today have to log into several systems for each patient and take paper notes to get an overview.
+They spend around an hour on this every day.
 It might be avoided with proper system integration and overview screens.
 For 4000 clinicians, it means saving 200 million \$ in 5 years.